bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 the files within this directory should be automatically included, so there is no need to copy these file to your working directory.

-The GTH basis sets are usually recommended in CP2K, there also exists a molecular optimisted (MOLOPT) GTH basis set.
-Some common options for basis
-sets and their location within the basis set files are shown in the table below.
+The GTH basis sets are usually recommended in CP2K, and there exists a molecular optimised (MOLOPT) GTH basis set that is likely to be a good choice for biomolecular systems.
+Some common options for basis sets and their location within the basis set files are shown in the table below.

 +--------------------------------------------------+--------------------------------+--------------------------------------+-------------------------------------------------+
 | Description                                      | GTH (cp2k_root/data/BASIS_SET) | MOLOPT (cp2k_root/data/BASIS_MOLOPT) | Comments                                        |